 The lowest-powered 2.0-litre diesel engine averages 47.9mpg, according to the WLTP fuel economy tests.
 The best petrol engine for economy is the refined 2.0-litre unit, at 30.4mpg officially, and the supercharged 5.0-litre V8 behemoth in the SVR is listed at 23.1mpg – expect economy in the teens in the real world.

-F-PACEs fitted with 4-wheel drive drink more than their 2WD siblings.
+F-PACEs fitted with four-wheel drive drink more than their 2WD siblings.
 The difference isn’t as great as you’d think because it’s only 4WD on demand.

 Still looking for the one?